What is ETL?

 Merge transformation is commonly used in ETL to consolidate information from various sources.
 It is a data transformation operation that combines data from two or more data sets or sources into a single data set by aligning records based on common attributes or keys.

-Loading data into the target system is the last step in the ETL process.
+Loading data into the target system is the last step of the ETL process.
 The transformed data is moved from the staging area into a permanent storage system, such as a data warehouse.

 The loaded data is well-structured, which data professionals and business users can use for their BI and analytics needs.
-Depending on your organization’s requirements, you can load data in a variety of ways.
+Depending on your organization’s requirements, you can load data in a variety of ways during ETL.
 These include:

 As the name suggests, the entire data from the source systems is loaded into the data warehouse without considering incremental changes or updates.
 Full loads are often used when initially populating a data warehouse or starting a new data integration process.
 In such cases, you need to bring all the historical data from the source into the target system to establish a baseline.

 It’s important to note that while a full load is suitable for initial data setup, it’s not practical for continuous, real-time, or frequent data updates.
-In such cases, incremental loading or other strategies should be employed to optimize resource utilization.
+In such cases, incremental loading or other strategies should be employed to optimize the ETL process and minimize resource usage.

 Batch loading in ETL refers to the practice of processing and loading data in discrete, predefined sets or batches.
 Each batch is processed and loaded sequentially.
 Batches are typically scheduled to run at specific intervals, such as nightly, weekly, or monthly.